Stop the destruction of the Amazon Rainforest

 To the Brazilian government and the Brazilian Congress,

-We are horrified by the steep rise in deforestation so far this year and underline that the imminent threat of further forest fires could cause unprecedented human and environmental devastation in the Amazon rainforest.
+We are horrified by the steep rise in deforestation and underline that the imminent threat of further forest fires could cause unprecedented human and environmental devastation in the Amazon rainforest.
 We emphasise the “irreversible tipping point” that the rainforest is approaching and urge for the fulfilment of the rights of children and indigenous peoples in Brazil who are disproportionately affected by forest loss.
 The future of our planet is contingent upon the thriving of the Amazon rainforest and its inhabitants.

 Furthermore, threats of genocide and ethnocide posed to certain Indigenous peoples of the Amazon that the ravaging of the forest under President Bolsonaro’s administration may exact are cause for serious alarm.
 There is a particularly urgent need to protect uncontacted indigenous peoples and human and environmental rights defenders of the rainforest, including children.
 We stand in solidarity with all Amazonian indigenous people and call on you to urgently ensure the enforced respect of their territories and uphold the “no contact” principle.
 We join Greta Thunberg in condemning your government’s handling of the COVID-19 pandemic as “failed” and further consider the protection of child environmental rights defenders and child environmental activists everywhere, and in Brazil in particular, of paramount importance for the de-escalation of the global Climate Emergency.

 We deplore the continued stalling and cuts in funds for rainforest preservation and the ongoing environmental deregulation in Brazil.
 We insist that responsibilities of the National Programme for the Protection of Human Rights Defenders, the National Indian Foundation (FUNAI) and the Ministry of Justice be urgently fulfilled to secure the protection of human rights and environmental defenders.